ClusterStack/openmentoring/README.md

 # openmentoring

-ClusterStacks CEO @jucasoliveira believe we can mentor people to get their first job in tech with a simple pratice of discussing the mentee problems, giving advice and make a retrospective on its carreer, to realize how it can impove until it gets to the next problem.
+ClusterStacks CEO @jucasoliveira believe we can mentor people to get their job aborad in tech with a simple pratice of discussing the mentee problems, giving advice and make a retrospective on its carreer, to realize how it can impove until it gets to the next problem.

 ## Mentorship Cycle
 The mentee will pass in the 3 steps of the mentorship cycle.
 The first one is to be in a given situation, or having some problem or doubt.